AbdallaMohamed55/implement-Linked-List/README.md

   * Sequential access (cannot access directly by index)

+# Algorithms:

+## ALGORITHM TO ADD MULTIPLE NODES AT THE END OF A LINKED LIST

+START

+Define a structure Node with:

+data → to store integer value

+next → pointer to the next node

+Define a pointer head and set it to NULL (empty list).

+Repeat the following steps for each new value to be inserted:

+Create a new node using dynamic memory allocation.

+Assign the value to newNode->data.

+Set newNode->next = NULL.

+If head == NULL, set head = newNode.

+Otherwise:

+Set temp = head.

+Traverse the list until temp->next == NULL.

+Set temp->next = newNode.

+After all insertions, traverse the list from head to NULL and display the data of each node.

+Free the allocated memory by deleting all nodes one by one.

+STOP

+## ALGORITHM TO ADD MULTIPLE NODES AT THE START OF A LINKED LIST

+START

+Define a structure Node with:

+data → to store integer value

+next → pointer to the next node.

+Initialize the list with head = NULL.

+For each new value to be inserted at the start:

+Create a new node using dynamic memory allocation.

+Assign the value to newNode->data.

+Set newNode->next = head.

+Update head = newNode (new node becomes the first node).

+After all insertions, traverse the list starting from head until NULL, printing the data of each node.

+Free the allocated memory by deleting each node one by one.

+STOP

 # Procedure

   i/ Start the C++ compiler and open a new file.